lojzimjm/Human-Freedom-Index-Analysis/README.md

 This Jupyter notebook contains a cursory analysis of world religious freedom as documented by the Human Freedom Index dataset on Kaggle.
 Any suggestions for deeper analysis are always appreciated.

+To view embedded Tableau visualizations, click on "nbviewer".